Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Critical phenomena

+These numerical results show that $(\gamma_{+}, \nu_{+}, \eta, z)=(1, 1/2, 0, 2)$.
 They are the same as the critical exponents of the mean-field theory for equilibrium phase transitions.
-Note that $z=2$ is corresponding to model B of the classification of \cite{RevModPhys.49.435}.
+Note that $z=2-\eta$ is corresponding to a model with non-conserved order parameter\,\cite{RevModPhys.49.435}.
 This is consistent with the fact that the chiral condensate is not a conserved quantity.
-We confirm that the critical behaviors at the CPs in the $\chi{\rm SB}$ phase also show the same values of the critical exponents as explicitly shown in Supplemental Material.
+We confirm that the critical behaviors at the CL in the $\chi{\rm SB}$ phase also show the same values of the critical exponents as explicitly shown in Appendix.